-The Aquadex FlexFlow system is indicated for the treatment of patients suffering from fluid overload who have failed diuretics.
-We are currently focusing our commercial activities in two primary clinical areas where fluid overload is prevalent: heart failure and post-cardiac surgery.
+The Aquadex System is indicated for the treatment of patients suffering from fluid overload who have failed diuretics.
+We are currently focusing our commercial activities in two primary clinical areas where fluid overload is prevalent: cardiac surgery and other areas of critical care, and heart failure.
+With the recent FDA 510(k) clearance for use in pediatric patients weighing 20kg or more, we have launched commercial activities with pediatric patients.